 A Radiologic Technologist or Radiographer is a medical professional who performs diagnostic X-ray examinations to provide physicians with images to assist in the diagnosis of a disease or trauma.
+They perform diagnostic imaging examinations, such as X-rays, on patients.
+MRI technologists operate magnetic resonance imaging (MRI) scanners to create diagnostic images.
 More than 50 percent of Radiographers work in hospitals while the remaining work in free-standing diagnostic clinics, physician group practice/clinics and surgery centers.

 Radiographers can expand their scope of practice and career opportunities through additional specialized certifications.
 These include bone densitometry, cardiovascular intervention, computerized tomography (CT), magnetic resonance imaging (MRI), mammography, sonography, and radiation therapy.
 In addition to the specialized fields, a registered Radiographer can couple their experience (of at least one year full-time clinical experience) and a related baccalaureate degree to become a Radiologic Assistant.
 This does require successful completion of a radiologist assistant (RA) educational program that meets the ARRT’s recognition criteria.